openpracticelibrary/openpracticelibrary/src/pages/practice/collaboration-pathways.md

   It's essential to openly discuss and understand these factors, not only in relation to each other but also concerning shared objectives or common "customers".

-  This mutual understanding facilitates a collaboration that is both meaningful and effective, aligning disparate goals towards a unified vision build on trust and transparency.
+  This mutual understanding facilitates a collaboration that is both meaningful and effective, aligning disparate goals towards a unified vision built on trust and transparency.
 whyDo: >-
   D﻿o you know why they do what they do?
 A question you could ask yourself when working with other people, teams, departments, organisations.